 Go Island Hopping

 Understandably, island-hopping excursions are the most popular thing to do on Langkawi.
-Neighboring islands in the marine park are undeveloped; they host mangroves, caves, and enough rainforest to keep birdwatchers very busy.
+Neighboring islands in the marine park are mostly undeveloped; they host mangroves, caves, and enough rainforest canopy to keep birdwatchers very busy.

 Eat in the Night Markets

-The night markets on Langkawi are a busy mix of locals and tourists; all arrive around sunset to enjoy cheap, delicious food.
+The night markets on Langkawi attract a busy mix of locals and tourists; all arrive around sunset to enjoy cheap, delicious food.
 Tasty local treats can be sampled for as little as 25 cents.

 Although some treats such as nasi lemak are served in paper, other choices are served in plastic or Styrofoam containers.
 Both are a problem on the island.
 Consider bringing your own cup or bowl, and try to decline the plastic bag given with every small purchase.
-The Kasbah... traveler’s cafe located not far from the Pantai Cenang night market will actually loan you reusable containers on Thursdays.Continue to 5 of 13 below.
+The Kasbah traveler’s cafe located not far from the Pantai Cenang night market will loan you reusable containers for night markets.

 Learn About Rice Cultivation

 The Laman Padi Rice Garden can be reached on foot by walking north from Pantai Cenang.
-The small gallery (in English) is surrounded by pleasant rice terraces.
+The small gallery (in English) is surrounded by pleasant rice terraces and places to sit.
 The landscaping is spacious and serene.
 If you’ve ever wanted to learn more about this labor-intensive staple that feeds a majority of the world’s population, this is your chance.
 Stroll around unguided or participate in a planting workshop.

-Snorkeling at Payar Island
+Snorkel at Payar Island

 Snorkeling day trips are a popular way to get closer to marine life.
 Sailing to the island by catamaran is a nice option.
 For members of the family not comfortable with snorkeling, there is an underwater observation chamber and covered deck.
-The park hosts some simple picnic facilities — including a restroom.
-The four uninhabited islands attract a lot of visitors on weekends, try to go on a weekday.
+The park hosts some simple picnic facilities, including a restroom.
+The four uninhabited islands attract a lot of visitors on weekends, so try to go on a weekday.

 Visit the Waterfalls

-The Telaga Tujuh Waterfalls (Seven Wells) is in the northwest corner of the island.
-Inconvenient if you’re staying at Pantai Cenang or Kuah, but other attractions in the area make the trip worth the effort.
+The falls are Inconvenient if you’re staying at Pantai Cenang or Kuah, but other attractions in the area make the trip worth the effort.
 If not too tired and wet after the falls, you can walk to the cable car or the Oriental Village in 15 minutes or less.

 The waterfalls have two viewing areas.
 The steep trail to the lower area only takes 10 minutes from the parking lot.
 Stick your head under the falls to cool off.
 The falls are often just a trickle during the dry season.